 By Brent Fewell

 The following may be a wee bit granular for some of my readers, but hear me out, because this is a big deal in the context of improving national water quality.
-According to EPA, nearly 50 percent of the Nation’s water bodies, i.e., lakes, streams, rivers, still imagesCANFKOHWdo not meet water quality standards due to impairments from pollution.
+According to EPA, nearly 50 percent of the Nation’s water bodies, i.e., lakes, streams, rivers, still do not meet water quality standards due to impairments from pollution.
 One of the biggest offenders is excess nutrients as I’ve touched upon previously here (think harmful algal blooms).
 Thus, EPA has been applying significant pressure on the States to adopt numeric nutrient criteria (as opposed to qualitative criteria), which in theory should make it easier and more effective to regulate nutrient pollution.
 This has been a highly contentious issue, even going back to my time at EPA, as reflected in the recent Florida litigation.

 The states have pushed back on EPA for a number of reasons, the first being, numeric criteria are scientifically difficult to get right, secondly, they are costly to develop and implement, and thirdly, they may not actually restore the water body.
-While numestoneflyric critera are important, they must be linked to restoring the biotic communities in the impaired waters, i.e., true environmental restoration will not occur unless the aquatic communities and critters are restored.
+While numeric critera are important, they must be linked to restoring the biotic communities in the impaired waters, i.e., true environmental restoration will not occur unless the aquatic communities and critters are restored.
 However, excess nutrients may not be the only factor impairing a stream’s biotic community.
 Stressors such as stream temperature, heavy flows, sediments, and other toxic contaminants can and often will impede biotic integrity.
 My former Duke professor, Ken Reckhow, one of the Nation’s leading water quality scientists, discusses this very point over on his blog.

 The 2001 National Academy of Sciences review of the TMDL program recommended that water quality criteria be positioned as closely as possible to the biological (or human health) response in the stressor-response causal chain.
 For nutrient criteria, this means that a measure of algal density (e.g., chlorophyll a), submerged aquatic vegetation, and/or macroinvertebrate indices might serve to augment or replace phosphorus and nitrogen criteria.
 A number of recent high-profile US EPA and other regulatory agency efforts to develop water quality criteria using possible stressor-response relationships observed in field data highlight the importance of this as part of the nutrient criteria development process; the recent assessment of Florida nutrient criteria provides a contentious example.
 As two recent EPA Science Advisory Board reviews have made clear, the presence of an underlying cause and effect in the stressor-response relationship is critical to the effectiveness of such water quality criteria.
 Unfortunately there is little EPA guidance on how to develop sufficient evidence to support cause-effect conclusions.
 This lack of guidance increases the likelihood that water quality criteria, lacking a firm basis for establishing cause and effect, will be proposed or established in regulations, resulting in ineffective and inefficient criteria.

 We know that phosphorus and nitrogen are essential nutrients for plant and animal life.
 Likewise, we know that the range of levels of phosphorus and nitrogen found in surface water bodies do affect aquatic biota such as algae and aquatic vegetation.
 Indeed, there is a well-established scientific basis linking nutrient concentrations in lakes/estuaries to chlorophyll a; this relationship has been observed in both cross-sectional and time series analyses of data.
-However, while phosphorus and nitrogen are obviously essential for macroinvertebrate life, it has not been demonstrated that the range of phosphorus and nitrogen levels found in rivers and streams is a strong determinant of macroinvertebrate indicators of aquatic ecosystem kicknettinghealth in these waterbodies.
-Observational data analyses suggest that other determinants of benthic macroinvertebrate indices (BMIs), such as variations in streamflow and temperature, sediments, and toxic substances may dominate cause-effect relationships.
-Thus one or more of these stressors may be the primary cause of observed changes in a river or stream benthic macroinvertebrate index that could falsely be attributed to nutrient levels.
+However, while phosphorus and nitrogen are obviously essential for macroinvertebrate life, it has not been demonstrated that the range of phosphorus and nitrogen levels found in rivers and streams is a strong determinant of macroinvertebrate indicators of aquatic ecosystem

 When a state agency sets or modifies a water quality criterion, it is reasonable to expect that the state agency believes that its action will improve the probability of correct decisions on use impairment for a waterbody.
 In the specific situation of BMIs augmenting nutrient criteria, data analyses and rigorous causal analyses do not currently support that belief.
 Methods such as counterfactual analysis, Bayesian networks, and/or weight of evidence are needed to justify the causal relationship between nutrients and benthic macroinvertebrates in streams.
 Otherwise, we risk costly nutrient control measures that do not yield the expected benefits.
 This not only is a waste of critical resources, it undermines public confidence in legitimate efforts at environmental protection.